datamill-co/target-postgres/README.md

 - JSON Schema combinations such as "anyOf" and "allOf" are not supported.
 - JSON Schema $ref is not supported.

+## Usage Logging

+[Singer.io](https://www.singer.io/) requires offical taps and targets to collect anonymous usage data.
+This data is only used in aggregate to report on individual tap/targets, as well as the Singer community at-large.
+IP addresses are recorded to detect unique tap/targets users but not shared with third-parties.

+To disable anonymous data collection set `disable_collection` to `false` in the configuration JSON file.

 ## Developing
 `target-postgres` utilizes [setup.py](https://python-packaging.readthedocs.io/en/latest/index.html) for package management, and [PyTest](https://docs.pytest.org/en/latest/contents.html) for testing.